I Lost My Cat

 Check Local Websites for Found Animals and Post Your Lost Pet

-We also suggest you post a lost pet listing on Craigslist and you may also want to check websites like Lost my Kitty to look for found pets and help circulate flyers to local shelters, veterinarians, and rescues who participate.
+We also suggest you post a lost pet listing on Craigslist, Facebook, and local community groups.
+You may also want to check websites like Lost my Kitty to look for found pets and help circulate flyers to local shelters, veterinarians, and rescues who participate.
 Use these same resources to search found pet advertisements.